 The Jesuits were allowed to return to the Philippines in 1859, and many native priests lost their parishes.
 Two years later the Recollect friars, who were transferred from Mindanao to Manila, were given the places of secular Filipinos.
 The learned priest Pedro Pelaez complained about this racial discrimination to Queen Isabella II.
 After he died in the Manila earthquake of 1863, his pupil Jose Burgos, who was three-quarters Spanish, published the Manifesto to the Noble Spanish People calling for racial equality in the priesthood.
 In 1864 the Philippines had 4,050 Spaniards—3,280 government officials, 500 clergy, 200 land-owners, and 70 merchants.
 The export of textiles from the Philippines declined after 1864.
 The telegraph and the opening of the Suez Canal in 1869 improved communication and transportation between Spain and the Philippines.
 By 1870 the total population of the Philippines was estimated at five million with 3,700,000 native Filipinos, 240,000 Chinese mestizos, 100,000 Muslim Filipinos, 25,000 pagans, 20,000 Spanish mestizos, 10,000 Chinese, 4,000 Spanish-Filipinos, and 2,000 Spaniards.
 In 1872 Filipinos administered only 181 out of 792 parishes.

 After Isabella II was deposed on September 19, 1868, laws and religious customs were reformed at a constitutional convention in Madrid, opening the way for universal suffrage and a free press.
 The new Constitution went into effect in the Philippines on September 21, 1869.
 Newspapers began to circulate openly as the liberal Governor-General Carlos Maria de la Torre abolished censorship and flogging.
 He also secularized public education; believing that too many youths were studying law and for the priesthood, he encouraged the pursuit of medicine, pharmacy, and other vocations.
-In 1870 the University of Santo Tomas was renamed the University of the Philippines.

 In November 1870 Amadeus was elected king of Spain, and General Prim was assassinated.
 De la Torre was replaced by Governor-General Rafael de Izquierdo (1871-73), who had supported the revolution but believed the Philippines needed a “conservative liberal policy.”
 He ordered that more lay teachers should be hired, that teacher salaries should be increased, and that primary instruction should be compulsory.
 Workers at the Cavite Arsenal learned that in January 1872 they would have to pay tribute and be subjected to forced labor.
 Protesting workers were joined by 200 mutinying Filipino soldiers; seven officers, thirteen soldiers, and some civilians were killed.
 Suspected leaders were arrested.
 After a quick court martial, thirteen were executed, and 28 were sentenced to ten years in prison.
 Three innocent Filipino priests—Jose Burgos, Mariano Gomez, and Jacinto Zamora—were put to death and became famous martyrs for the cause of Filipino independence.
 Lawyers appealed, and the 28 prisoners in the Marianas were granted clemency in November 1874 but were not allowed to return to the Philippines until April 1876.
 The magazine El Eco Filipino was banned after the 1872 mutiny, and intellectuals fled to Hong Kong, Singapore, Japan, and Europe to develop their ideas for reform.